Matt-Eva/using-environment-variables-in-flask/README.md

 os.environ.get('TEST')
 ```

+Note that `os.environ` won't immediately work with `.env` files.
+More on that
+further down!

 ## Development vs. Production

 Since we won't be adding `.env` files to our remote repositories, we also likely